guardian/interactive-template/root/README.md

 is done in the `cfg/s3.json` file.
 This path should have been specified during the project setup but it can be changed at any time.

-In the `cfg/s3.json` change the path where the interactive should be deployed too.

-You will also need AWS credentials either in `cfg/aws.json` or your ENV variables.
+You will also need AWS credentials either in `~/.aws/credentials` [more information on AWS site](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files), or your ENV variables.

 Add the following to your `~/.bashrc` or `~/.bash_profile`:

 ```bash